Brownian limits, local limits and variance asymptotics for convex hulls in the ball

-for all $v \in \R^{d-1}$ in view of the positive correlations property of Poisson point processes, see Proposition 5.31 in \cite{RES}.
-It is also readily seen that these covariances are not identically zero, because for $v=0$ they are just variances of non-constant random variables and, depending continuosly on $v,$ they are strictly positive on a non-zero measure set of $v'$s.
-Thus, the integrals in variance expressions given in Lemma \ref{AVARREPR} are all strictly positive.
-Consequently, we have \begin{coro} The variance densities $\sigma^2(\xi_r^{(\infty)}), \sigma^2(\xi_s^{(\infty)})$ and $\sigma^2(\xi^{(\infty)}_{\vartheta_k}),\; k \in \{1,\ldots,d-1\}$ are all strictly positive. \end{coro} Note that, for $\delta = 0,$ the variance positivity for $\sigma^2(\xi^{(\infty)}_{\vartheta_k})$ has been established in a slightly different but presumably equivalent context (binomial input) in \cite{BFV}, Theorem 1.
+for all $v \in\R^{d-1}$ in view of the positive correlations property of Poisson point processes; see Proposition 5.31 in \cite{RES}.
+It is also readily seen that these covariances are not identically zero, because for $v=0$ they are just variances of nonconstant random variables and, depending continuously on~$v$, they are strictly positive on a nonzero measure set of $v'$s.
+Thus, the integrals in the variance expressions given in Lemma~\ref{AVARREPR} are all strictly positive.
+Consequently, we have \begin{coro} For all $\delta> 0$, the variance densities $\sigma^2(\xi_r^{(\infty)}), \sigma^2(\xi_s^{(\infty)})$ and $\sigma^2(\xi^{(\infty)}_{\vartheta_k}), k \in\{1,\ldots ,d-1\}$ are all strictly positive. \end{coro}

+\begin{remark*} When $\delta= 0$ the variance positivity for $\sigma^2(\xi^{(\infty)}_{\vartheta_k})$ has been established in a slightly different, but presumably equivalent, context (binomial input) in \cite{BFV}, Theorem 1.

-We also have good reasons to believe that the variance density $\sigma^2(\xi_{f_k}^{(\infty)})$ is strictly positive as well \--- this is because of the asymptotic non-degeneracy of the corresponding so-called add-one cost functional \cite{BY2,PeEJP,PY1,PY2,PY5}.
-Making this intuition precise seems to require additional technical considerations though, which we postpone for future work.
-Again, for the particular case $\delta = 0$ the required variance positivity is known to hold, as shown by Reitzner in his important work \cite{Re}.
+We also believe that for all $\delta> 0$, the variance density $\sigma^2(\xi_{f_k}^{(\infty)})$ is strictly positive as well---this is because of the asymptotic nondegeneracy of the corresponding so-called add-one cost functional \cite{BY2,PeEJP,PY1,PY5}.
+However, making this intuition precise requires additional technical considerations, as does extending the important work of Reitzner \cite{Re} to the case $\delta> 0$, which shows strict variance positivity for $\delta= 0$. \end{remark*}